Jana-Marie/USB-PD-Firmware/README.md

 * Allows the user to read a power supply's advertised capabilities while in Setup mode.

+### New in version 1.2.0-dev

+* The firmware now implements a subset of the USB Power Delivery Specification, Revision 3.0, Version 1.1.
+* Requests can be made from programmable power supplies, allowing voltages to be requested at 20 mV increments from a wide range (up to 3-21 V).

 ## Prerequisites

 To compile the firmware, you must first install the [GNU ARM Embedded